compwron/addict/readme.md

 This service defaults to no authentication.
 I can't and won't try to guess your flavor.

 Addict uses `express`.
-The file `./middleware.js` at the root of the directory exposes the app so you can add middleware hoosk for auth logic.
+The file `./middleware.js` at the root of the directory exposes the app so you can add middleware hooks for auth logic.

 #### LDAP vs LDAPS